-Food Segment
+Food segment

-Cumulative sales amounted to RM 38.5 million, an increase of 8.2% over 2007.
-The segmental contribution was RM 4.9 million, 4.5% above the respective 2007 achievement.
+Cumulative sales amounted to RM 40.8 million, an increase of 6% over 2008.
+The segmental contribution was RM 6.4 million, 30.6% above the previous year.

-Principal businesses in this segment are The Famous Amos Chocolate Chip Cookie Corporation (M) Sdn Bhd chain and the niche Food Ingredients range.
-Both have progressed well in 2008 and, especially, Famous Amos strengthened its leadership position in the freshly baked cookie business.
+The principal businesses in this segment is The Famous Amos Chocolate Chip Cookie Corporation (M) Sdn Bhd chain, which progressed well in 2009 and strengthened its leadership position in the freshly baked cookie business with now just over 50 outlets throughout Malaysia.